 I play rough-cut American roots music.
 It’s about writing great songs, not keeping up great traditions.
 My lyrics cut to the heart of things with no apologies; and I break any rule I need to, so the music speaks directly to the people.
 My wife, Katy Keen draws really cool pictures on a Mac.
 They sort of look like they were done by a little kid.
 Most of them end up on beach towels.
 We have two kids who are into to everything from stage acting to “longboarding” (still haven’t figured out what that is).
 The best reason I can think of to be alive is to watch them grow up to make a difference in this messed up world.
 And the best way I can think of to help them out in that endeavor is to write and play good music.
 (See above)

 I grew up listening to the Allman Brothers, Lynyrd Skynrd, and Outlaw Country.
-If you listen, you can hear them in my music.
+If you listen, you can hear that in my music.
 But hopefully, you will mostly hear me.
-And there are some diverse ingredients in that stew.
+But there are some diverse ingredients in the gumbo that makes up my music.
 Here are a few.
 Travel: living briefly everywhere I could, just to soak it up – Paris as a busker, New Orleans while I had a roadie gig with the Beach Boys, NYC as dog-walker and short order cook, and Princeton New Jersey as a college student.
 Literature: everything from “Conan the Barbarian” to the teachings of Buddah.
-Other musicians: Howie Wyeth, Henry Butler, Rosco Gordon, “Honeyboy” Otis, Coco Robicheaux, a couple of the Railroad Earth boys, and of course, Pinetop.
+Other notable musicians: Howie Wyeth, Rosco Gordon, Coco Robicheaux, Charles “Honeyboy” Otis, Phil Wiggins, Henry Butler, a couple of the Railroad Earth boys, and of course, Pinetop.

 I suppose I should mention that I play gigs in lots of different settings and in lots of different places.
 You might find me with a Telecaster at a festival in Europe as easy as with an acoustic guitar in a small club in Manhattan.
 Music marketing professionals advise you to always have the same band, sound, and even guitar, so folks can “brand you.”
 Makes some sense, but doesn’t work for me.
 I suppose my attention span is too short; or maybe I just cant resist the lure of different kinds of music.